Monastery: Western Christianity

 Monasteries were important contributors to the surrounding community.
 They were centres of intellectual progression and education.
 They welcomed aspiring priests to come and study and learn, allowing them even to challenge doctrine in dialogue with superiors.
 The earliest forms of musical notation are attributed to a monk named Notker of St Gall, and was spread to musicians throughout Europe by way of the interconnected monasteries.
 Since monasteries offered respite for weary pilgrim travellers, monks were obligated also to care for their injuries or emotional needs.
 Over time, lay people started to make pilgrimages to monasteries instead of just using them as a stopover.
 By this time, they had sizeable libraries that attracted learned tourists.
 Families would donate a son in return for blessings.
 During the plagues, monks helped to till the fields and provide food for the sick.

-A Warming House is a common part of a medieval monastery, where monks went to warm themselves.
+A Warming House, or calefactory, is a common part of a medieval monastery, where monks went to warm themselves.
 It was often the only room in the monastery where a fire was lit.